ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ### Join Request {#join-request}

-After establishing a secure communication association with the KDC, the Client sends a Join Request to the KDC as described in {{Section 4.3 of I-D.ietf-ace-key-groupcomm}}.
+After establishing a secure communication association with the KDC, the Client sends a Join Request to the KDC as described in {{Section 4.3 of RFC9594}}.
 More specifically, the Client sends a POST request to the /ace-group/GROUPNAME endpoint, with Content-Format "application/ace-groupcomm+cbor".
-The payload contains the following information formatted as a CBOR map, which MUST be encoded as defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}:
+The payload contains the following information formatted as a CBOR map, which MUST be encoded as defined in {{Section 4.3.1 of RFC9594}}:

 * 'scope': It MUST be present and specify the group that the Client is attempting to join, i.e., the group name, and the permissions that the Client wishes to have in the group.
 This value corresponds to one scope entry, as defined in {{scope}}.